imransaadullah/fast-api/ReadMe.md

 ### Middleware Integration

 FastAPI supports middleware integration, enabling developers to add custom middleware to the request-response cycle.
-This allows for tasks such as authentication, logging, request modification, or response formatting to be easily implemented and applied to specific routes.
+With route groups, middleware can be applied to entire groups of routes, making it easy to implement authentication, logging, request modification, or response formatting across multiple endpoints efficiently.

 ### Rapid Prototyping